tuanphuc/jekyll-now/_posts/2017-02-27-machine-learning-roadmap.md

 [https://github.com/ZuzooVn/machine-learning-for-software-engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers)

 which proposes a lot of studying resources which are highly recommended by many people in the field.
 But I found hard to start when I look at a long list of resources which lacks of subtantial details in plan needed to be in a true roadmap.
-In this blog I will share with you a roadmap that I think concrete roadmap to learn ML based on my own experiences so it's up to you to decide to follow.
+In this blog I will share with you a roadmap that I think concrete to learn ML based on my own experiences so it's up to you to decide to follow.

 In my opinion, if you understanding theoritically a problem, you can learn much faster afterward.
 So first, you need to build your basic theory backgound of statistical learning (foundation of ML).
 Two books that are highly recommended is: